BertonYang18/BARN-monkey/README.md

 Please use the file "tools/train_monkey.py" for training and use the file "tools/test_monkey.py" for inference.

-## original readme.md of mmaction2
+## Original readme.md of mmaction2
 The followings are the content in readme.md of mmaction2:

 [📘Documentation](https://mmaction2.readthedocs.io/en/latest/) |